Sitecore/Helix.Docs/helix/principles/architecture-principles/layers.rst

 .. admonition:: Sitecore Helix Examples

-    The Helix Examples use the built-in Sitecore layer folders for organizing items, and serialize items from them using either TDS or Unicorn.
+    The Helix Examples use the built-in Sitecore layer folders for organizing items, and serialize items from them using either Sitecore TDS or Unicorn.
     (See :doc:`/principles/sitecore-items/development`)

     In Visual Studio, the layers are defined as solution folders: